shbatm/MMM-KeyBindings/README.md

 # MMM-KeyBindings - Remote and Keyboard Control for MagicMirror²

-This is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror/).
+**MMM-KeyBindings** is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror/).

-The MMM-KeyBindings Module is a helper module that provides a method for controlling the MagicMirror² through a Bluetooth-connected Remote or through a keyboard by capturing button presses and keystrokes and either processing them or passing them on for use in other modules via notifications.
+It is a helper module that provides a method for controlling the MagicMirror² through a Bluetooth-connected Remote or through a keyboard by capturing button presses and keystrokes and either processing them or passing them on for use in other modules via notifications.

 The primary features are: